gzymm/MemFiller/README.md

 -h, --help : Show the help message

--s, --skip-warning : Skip the warning message that requires confirmation
+-p, --process : Number of instances as process

 # Example:

-MemFiller.py -a 4 -t GB
+MemFiller.py -a 4 -t GB -p 2

-This will fill the ram up to 4gb
+This will create 2 process that takes 4gb of ram each.
+8gb in total of ram will be filled (amount*process)